efoster9/interactive-web/unit-3-advanced-dom/unit-3-overview.md

 ### Suggested Duration

-Approx. 3-6 weeks for core content.
-There is no Final Project.
+Approx. 5-7 weeks for core content.
+There is no designated Final Project.

 ### Prerequisite Skills

 This unit builds off the previous 2 units, namely unit 2.
 The more comfortable students are with topics in unit 2, the more quickly you can move through this unit.

 There are also some opportunities to circle back to topics from unit 2 in this unit.
 Lesson 1, lesson 2.1 and lab 1 are good opportunities to review skills from the early part of Unit 2.
-Typeahead Search and Fuzzy matching can be a good opportunity to review input and conditionals, and Chapter 3 (Mutability) would be a good time to review the use of classList. x
+Typeahead Search and Fuzzy matching can be a good opportunity to review input and conditionals, and Section 3 (Mutability) would be a good time to review the use of classList.